Mining communication systems to save time and money

 All of these are costly and time-consuming, especially when implementing them at scale.
 And when you factor in that most mines are off the beaten track, you face logistics issues of reaching far-flung areas.
 Add to this, communicating in the language spoken in that area, and by your workers.
 Finally, if you wanted to respond to an urgent and critical matter, something like dealing with the COVID-19 pandemic, you'd still have to go through printing and delivery.
 So, to say this must have been challenging and expensive, is an understatement.

 However, mining communications systems have changed greatly using digital channels.
 You're able to respond almost immediately.
 Using defined channels to speak to specific groups of people.
 Educating and sharing in their language in a range of options.
 Greatly reducing your carbon footprint whilst keeping your budget in check.
 Let's explore your options and go a bit more in-depth.

-Firstly, it’s important to define the following: WHO, WHAT and HOW.
+WHO, WHAT and HOW.